 - Torrey Russell, Trustee

 - Christian Tamburr, Trustee

 - Robin Reinarz, Ex-Officio Trustee

 Nevada School of the Arts was chartered as an independent non-profit community arts school on July 7, 1977.
 The school, however, had earlier origins – first, as the Saturday Conservatory which began as an outreach program of the Music Department at University of Nevada, Las Vegas, and also a highly successful summer arts camps at Mr. Charleston.
 The school continued to operate in the University facilities until 1991 when its administrative offices and main teaching center moved to the Paradise Elementary School campus.
 During the summer of 1994, the administrative offices and teaching staff moved to the campus of Las Vegas Academy of International Studies, Performing and Visual Arts in downtown Las Vegas.
 In the summer of 2004, due to ever growing demand for much needed space at the academy campus, the School was forced to relocate to the Festivals Professional Business Park at 4170 South Decatur Avenue.
 With the endorsement and support of Mayor Oscar Goodman, current Mayor Carolyn Goodman and Las Vegas City Council, Nevada School of the Arts is one of the resident organizations at the Historic Fifth Street School since 2008.

-A 501(c)(3) organization, Nevada School of the Arts has been serving the Las Vegas Valley for the last thirty-eight years and is the first member of National Guild For Community Arts Education.
+A 501(c)(3) organization, Nevada School of the Arts has been serving the Las Vegas Valley since 1977 and is the first member of National Guild For Community Arts Education.

 - To nurture personal and artistic development